Table of Contents

 • composite anonymous-object join keys

-• relation-property joins or relation-property projections inside the result selector
+• relation-property joins, relation object projection, or collection relation projection inside the result selector

 Supported Scalar Aggregates